datacentricdesign/iob22/assignments/03-ereader/step1.md

 Write the four lines of code to implement this algorithm in Python.
 This code complements the previous task, so we will write it below our existing code, just before closing the file.

-Execute your code to see if it works as expected.
+Execute the code to see if it works as expected.

 [TODO Screenshot of the expected result]